 Now more than ever, we need scientists to stand up for science!
 That’s why the UCS Science Network is leading a campaign for scientists and experts to join together in watchdogging for science.

 How watchdogs can defend science

 The Science Network serves as a home for scientists and other experts to connect, build advocacy skills, and use their expertise for the public good.
-The Science Network Watchdogs are more than 670 members who, in the aftermath of President Trump’s election, are doing more to defend science--in their local communities, at the state level, and nationally.
+The Science Network Watchdogs are more than 670 members who, in the aftermath of President Trump’s election, are doing more to defend science—in their local communities, at the state level, and nationally.

 Science Network Watchdogs are using their knowledge and passion to push back on attacks on science, and to push for science-informed solutions.
 Watchdogs are speaking to the media, delivering testimony and public comments, reporting on missing data, creating sign-on letters to officials, exposing misinformation on social media, showing up at town halls, and building relationships with their legislators’ offices.

-Protect science in the federal budget
+Personalized stories can help protect science in the budget

 The tools and support to get involved

 The Science Network Watchdogging campaign offers ways to stay informed and connected, opportunities to take action both nationally and locally, and tools and resources for scientists to boost their influence and effectiveness.
 Sign up to become a watchdog, and get updates on resources like these:

 - Bi-monthly online conferences (like this one) give Watchdogs a chance to connect and get news on the latest threats to science.

 - LinkedIn and @SciNetUCS Twitter communities offer scientists a place to connect, support each other, and share news, resources, and opportunities.